Vulfran/BirkmayerAerospace_Webseite/public/docs/en/documentation.md

 #### Initial Situation

-The client had experience in the procurement of aircraft systems equipment (for flight control, landing gear, electrical system, ...).
-The equipment manufacturers were involved late in the development phase when the equipment specification had been defined.
-At this time, it was too late to consider solutions with new technologies that had an impact on aircraft design.
+The client has experience in the procurement of aircraft systems equipment (for flight control, landing gear, electrical system, ...).
+The equipment manufacturers are involved late in the development phase when the equipment specification is defined.
+At this time, it is too late to consider solutions with new technologies that have an impact on aircraft design.
 To be able to consider advantageously the most modern technologies, which had been tested by suppliers in the full system context it was decided to no longer procure separate equipment separately, but as a set for complete systems with aligned technologies.
-To align the aircraft design optimally to the new technologies, the system suppliers were incorporated early in a „Joint Development Phase“ or in „Early Supplier Involvement“.
-It was not clear how to proceed with system suppliers.
-It was not clear how to identify capable system suppliers that contribute constructively in a „Joint Development Phase“ or in „Early Supplier Involvement“.
+To align the aircraft design optimally to the new technologies, the system suppliers are incorporated early in a „Joint Development Phase“ or in „Early Supplier Involvement“.
+It is not clear how to proceed with system suppliers.
+It is not clear how to identify capable system suppliers that contribute constructively in a „Joint Development Phase“ or in „Early Supplier Involvement“.

 #### Tasks